10 Weird and Wonderful Plants and Flowers

 All flowers need sunlight (whether full or indirect) to grow.
 But sunflowers adore the sun so much, they continually turn their blossoms to face the sun as it treks across the daytime sky.
 At dawn, sunflower blooms face east toward the rising sun.
 As the day wears on, and the sun moves overhead, sunflowers follow its light, until they eventually face west toward the setting sun.
 By the time dawn rolls around the next day, the blooms have returned to their eastward-facing position, ready to make the journey all over again.

-As shown in this animation courtesy of Science Magazine, a sunflower’s bending action is a result of one side of the stem growing faster than (and therefore, elongating more than) the other side.
+A sunflower’s bending action is a result of one side of the stem growing faster than (and therefore, elongating more than) the other side.
 During the early part of the day, the east side of the stem elongates, which makes the plant “lean” increasingly in the opposite direction.
 The opposite is true during the evening and nighttime hours.

-3. Night-Blooming Cerus
+3. Night-Blooming Cereus

 Rhododendrons are cold hardy evergreen shrubs.
 But just because most species are able to withstand a hard freeze, doesn’t mean the weather can’t get too cold for their taste.
 On frosty winter and spring mornings, their long, leathery leaves curl up like cigars.
 Rhododendrons do this as a defense mechanism to protect themselves from dehydration in cold weather.
 Since the shrub loses water through its leaves, whenever the ground is frozen, the roots aren’t able to sip enough groundwater from the soil to replace what would be lost through the leaves—so its leaves spiral inward to keep water from escaping.
 Once the ground warms again, its leaves unfurl.